BrooklinJazz/elixir_newbie_website_v1/trunk/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-This project relies on environment variables to run.
+This project relies on environment variables to run, but